raulsoutelo/Variable-elimination-algorithm/README.md

   publisher={JSTOR}
 }

-The code is able to infer the joint probability for any combination of variables, providing the others are either unknown or seen (True or false).
+The code is able to infer the joint probability distribution for any subset of these binary variables.
+The remaining variables should be provided by the user as seen (True or False) or unknown.

 How to use the code: